 Make the short trek to Devil’s Waterhole to take in the beautiful canyon and go for a dip in the water below.
 Head down the Lake Trail to encounter vistas overlooking Inks Lake or the Fisherman’s Trail to find some great fishing spots along the shoreline.
 Many of the trails intersect, allowing you to extend your hike and take your own route through the trails.

 If you’re looking for the perfect place to hold a family reunion, you’ll find just what you need here at Inks Lake State Park.
 There is a picnic pavilion here that can hold up to 25 people, and it also has parking available.
 It’s also covered in case it rains, and overlooks the lake for a wonderful view.

 Geocaching is like the modern day version of a treasure hunt.
 There are many caches hidden all through the park, and you can make it your job to find them all.
 You’ll need to download the GPS coordinates on your phone, then get out there and start searching for those caches.

 There is a volleyball court here in the park that is open to everyone, and when you come during the off season, you can enjoy a competitive game without having to compete with the heat as well.
 This is a great way to improve team-building skills and have some fun while exercising.

 This park is the perfect place to come fishing.
 There are two fishing piers and a boat ramp that you can fish from any time of the year, and you don’t even need a fishing license to do so.
+If fishing from land or the fishing piers inside the park, a fishing license is not required.
+But because the lake is not fully enclosed inside the state park, a fishing license is required when out on the water.
 Some of the fish that you might catch includes bass, catfish, and sunfish.
 There’s even a fish cleaning station you can use afterwards.